Overview

 Absa CSI Trust Chair

-Established executive coach and mentor with over 35 years’ leadership and executive management experience.
+Professor Ihron Rensburg is an established executive coach and mentor with over 35 years leadership and executive management experience.
 Professor Rensburg has held a chief executive role at a university for 14 years.
-He has a proven track record in developing strategies and plans, and driving teams to perform.
-His track record also includes stabilising and turning around failed institutions as well as organisational skills and competencies.
+Has a proven track record in developing strategies and plans, and driving teams to perform.
+Track record also includes stabilizing and turning around failed institutions as well as organisational turnaround skills and competences.

 Godwin Khosa